CZ-NIC/mininterface/docs/index.md

 # Examples

-A powerful [`m.form`][mininterface.Mininterface.form] dialog method accepts either a dataclass or a dict.
+A powerful [`m.form`](https://cz-nic.github.io/mininterface/Mininterface/#mininterface.Mininterface.form) dialog method accepts either a dataclass or a dict.
 Take a look on both.

 ## A complex dataclass.